Timeshare? No thanks! August is not Timeshare nor a property club

 Dramatically lower management costs: Compared to just owning just one of these properties on your own with zero markups on items such as property management and repairs.

 At August, we know finding the ideal holiday homes takes time.
 We know it's a long term commitment from when you decide to buy the home, to finding it, renovating it and furnishing it.
 So choosing the right home and finances can be a big decision.
 August is the better way to own second homes.
 Read below on how we compare to other holiday home ownership models.

 A Timeshare is a holiday property arrangement usually in large resorts rather than single homes that allow you to buy the right to use a property for a specific time that is shared with a large group of people (sometimes up to 50 people per room at a resort).
 This is a Timeshare.

 As such, your arrangement guarantees 'time' at the property.
-Initially, Timeshares started with fixed week systems, and evolved into more flexible arrangements known as floating week systems, point systems and even holiday clubs, that allows owners to book different weeks every year.
+Initially, Timeshares started with fixed week systems and evolved into more flexible arrangements known as floating week systems, point systems and even holiday clubs, which allows owners to book different weeks every year.
 Sounds like a great idea however what tends to get left out and not mentioned often are the state of the properties, growing maintenance fees and other incidental costs that can turn your future dream holidays into more of a nightmare.